American Evolution™ Legacy Projects

 Jamestown Settlement, Williamsburg, Virginia

-This year-long special exhibition will feature captivating and little-known personal stories that illustrate the roles women played in the founding years of the United States of America.
-Stories will be shared from the perspective of women from each of Virginia’s three founding cultures (Virginia Indian, English, and African).
+This year-long special exhibition will feature captivating and little-known personal stories from three cultures – Virginia Indian, English, and West Central African – that illustrate the roles women played in the founding years of the United States of America.

 Using objects, images, and primary sources, this story-driven exhibition will explore key themes in women’s history such as the sphere of influence within each culture, shared experiences, contributions to the early economy, education and keeping culture, innovators and outliers, rights in society, and exploitation.

-“America in 1619: The Year Before the Pilgrims” is a hour-long documentary being produced by Cinebar Productions, Inc. that explores the history and events of 1619 Virginia and how that year affected the growth and development of the United States.
+“1619: The Year That Made America” is an hour-long documentary being produced by Cinebar Productions, Inc. that explores the history and events of 1619 Virginia and how that year affected the growth and development of the United States.

 Virginia Union University, Richmond, Virginia

-In 2019, the Virginia Council of Churches and the Samuel DeWitt Proctor School of Theology at Virginia Union University will convene a conference focusing on “The Missiology of Jamestown 1619 and Its Implications,” to explore long-standing assumptions related to Christian mission in colonial America.
+The Virginia Council of Churches, and the School of Theology at Virginia Union University will convene a conference focusing on “The Missiology of Jamestown 1619 and Its Implications” to explore long-standing assumptions related to Christian mission.
 The conference and resulting publication will focus on religion in 1619 Jamestown, its impact on Native Americans and Africans, and the origins of a religious and culturally diverse 21st-century America.
+What ideologies and religious beliefs motivated the Jamestown explorers?
+How did certain theologies of the role of mission and the church provide support and legitimacy for conversion and exploitation?

 Fort Monroe Visitor & Education Center Dedication